koitsu/tcecosystem-guide/content/thorchain/delays.md

 THORChain's [outbound throttling][1] security mechanism.

 <div class="warning">
-This security mechanism can delay the "outbound" portion of the transaction up to 1 hour.
+This mechanism can delay the "outbound" portion of the transaction up to 1 hour.
 </div>

 For more information on the security mechanism, refer to